MJSBikes97/roco222/lab-journal/matt/Journal-1.md

 * returns info abou the machine's CPU

 ## Uploading to GitHub Repository
+I created my roco222 repository on github by running th git init command in the folder in my local directory then committing the Journal.
+I then pushed the journal to github usung the git push command in the terminal.
 ## Hacking into the Robot
 Knowing that the robot's name was Chapman, we used the terminal commang "ping chapman" to retrieve the IP adress for the robot.